 She responded, “God.”

 She didn’t ask questions.
 She wasn’t scared.
 Her face showed amazement.
 As I knelt with my daughter, I thought, “I think this is the first time that she has ever ‘seen’ God.
 Thank you, God, for this moment where I get to be amazed by You with my daughter.
 Help us to always be amazed by You.
-Help me to teach this girl to love you and serve you.”
+Help me to teach this girl to love you and serve you.
+Help her to trust you.”

 This experience reminds me of Matthew 18:1-6.